jackrobertscott/inspiration/README.md

 ### Imports

-1. Import class as a default export.
+1. Import a class as default.

 ```ts
 import Inspo from 'inspiration';
 ```

-2. Import class as a sub-module export.
+2. Import a class as a sub-module.

 ```ts
 import { Inspo } from 'inspiration';
 ```

-3. Import a function as a default export.
+3. Import a function as default.

 ```ts
 import createInspiration from 'inspiration';
 ```

-4. Import a function as a sub-module export.
+4. Import a function as a sub-module.

 ```ts
 import { createInspiration } from 'inspiration';